huggingface/blog/optimum-nvidia-launch.md

 We continue to push the boundaries of performance and plan to incorporate cutting-edge optimization techniques like In-Flight Batching to improve throughput when streaming prompts and INT4 quantization to run even bigger models on a single GPU.

-Give it a try!
-Starting today we are releasing a first beta version of the [Optimum-NVIDIA repository](https://github.com/huggingface/optimum-nvidia) with instructions how to get started and please share your feedback with us 🤗.
+Starting today we are releasing a first beta version of the [Optimum-NVIDIA repository](https://github.com/huggingface/optimum-nvidia) with instructions on how to get started.
+Please give it a try and share your feedback with us 🤗!